redhat-cop/cloud.vmware_ops/roles/esxi_maintenance_mode/README.md

 ### Other Options
 - **esxi_maintenance_mode_enable**:
-  - bool, If true the ESXI host will be put into maintenance mode.
+  - bool, If true the ESXi host will be put into maintenance mode.
 If false, the host will be taken out of maintenance mode
   - Default value is True

 - **esxi_maintenance_mode_esxi_hostname**:
-  - str, The hostname of the ESXI host that you want to manage.
+  - str, The hostname of the ESXi host that you want to manage.
 Required

 - **esxi_maintenance_mode_evacuate**:
-  - bool, If true, powered off VMs on the ESXI host will be evacuated.
+  - bool, If true, powered off VMs on the ESXi host will be evacuated.

 - **esxi_maintenance_mode_timeout**:
   - int, Set the length of time to wait for the host to move into the appropriate maintenance state before throwing an error.